This guide will teach you to be as tech-savvy as your students.

 Google Moderator allows you to create a series of discussions, and have people submit questions, ideas or suggestions, then vote on various ideas.

 Tip #26 – Use Moderator to encourage students to think about their daily lessons and read each other’s thoughts on the material.
 Then have them vote on the best responses, and continue the conversation in class.

-Google Apps for Education is an incredible platform that is revolutionizing the way teachers teach and students learn.
+G Suite for Education is an incredible platform that is revolutionizing the way teachers teach and students learn.
 Using the power of interactive, cloud-based technology, school administrators and teachers can now connect with students in an enhanced way.